Reinforcement Learning with Exogenous States and Rewards: Algorithms for Decomposing a 2-Exogenous State MDP into Exogenous and Endogenous Components

 Algorithm~\ref{alg:rank-descending-oracle} shows the oracle version of \grds{}.
 It is identical to \grds{} except that the optimization step of minimizing the CCC is replaced by the following feasibility problem:

-\begin{theorem} The Oracle-\grds{} algorithm returns a matrix $W_{exo}$ such that \begin{enumerate}[(a)] \item the subspace $\mathcal{X}$ defined by $W_{exo}$ and the subspace $\mathcal{E}$ defined as the orthogonal complement of $\mathcal{X}$ form a valid exo/endo decomposition of the full form; \item the subspace $\mathcal{X}$ has maximal dimension over all valid exo/endo decompositions; and \item the subspace $\mathcal{X}$ is unique and contains all other exogenous subspaces $\tilde{\mathcal{X}}$ that could form valid exo/endo decompositions. \end{enumerate} \end{theorem}
+\begin{theorem} The Oracle-\grds{} algorithm returns a matrix $W_{exo}$ such that \begin{enumerate}[(a)] \item the subspace $\mathcal{X}$ defined by $W_{exo}$ and the subspace $\mathcal{E}$ defined as the orthogonal complement of $\mathcal{X}$ form a valid exo/endo decomposition; \item the subspace $\mathcal{X}$ has maximal dimension over all valid exo/endo decompositions; and \item the subspace $\mathcal{X}$ is unique and contains all other exogenous subspaces $\tilde{\mathcal{X}}$ that could form valid exo/endo decompositions. \end{enumerate} \end{theorem}

 \begin{proof} To prove property (a), first note that we can define the joint distribution $P(X= W_{exo}W_{exo}^\top s,E=s-W_{exo}W_{exo}^\top s)=P(S=s)$, because each column of $W_{exo}$ is a unit vector and they are orthogonal.
 Because $W_{exo}$ is a feasible solution to the manifold optimization Problem \ref{opt:simplified-objective} and the conditional mutual information is zero, we know from Theorem \ref{theorem:ecmi} that $P(S'|S,A)$ factors as $P(X'|X)P(E'|X,E,A,X')$.
 Hence, it is a valid exo/endo decomposition according to Theorem~\ref{theorem:exo-DBN}.